SatyKrish/Pegasus.Web/README.md

 # API Documentation

 Refer Src/Pegasus/PegasusApiDocumentation.json for sample requests for booking APIs.
+This documentation is compatible with PostMan tool for API testing.